What is the Snowflake Marketplace?¶

 Listings are used to add rich metadata to your data products, and help make them discoverable to Snowflake customers across different clouds and regions.
 Snowflake offers different types of listings:

-Standard listings provide consumers with free, instant access to your data product.
+Free listings provide consumers with instant, free access to your data product.

 Monetized listings let you choose a method of charging consumers for your data product, while also providing a free sample version of the product.